 French Broad Chocolates is not your average chocolatier.
 It all started when a young couple fell in love.
 So naturally, as all young couples in love, they took a fun and exciting trip to Costa Rica.
 After experiencing life in Costa Rica, they both dropped out of graduate school, bought a 40-foot vegetable oil power bus and hit the town running.
 Living in the area they did, they were exposed to cocoa beans as well as a town that truly understood the bean.
 The young lovers studied chocolate for over a year and opened a chocolate shop.
 They soon knew that they were meant to be chocolate people.
 And we are sincerely grateful that they discovered their calling!

-Their first shop was Bread and Chocolate located in Costa Rice (has been since sold), they are now back in the United States and own French Broad Chocolates Lounge in Asherville, North Carolina.
+Their first shop was Bread and Chocolate located in Costa Rice (has been since sold) this is where they bought one of their first chocolate tempering machines, this is the machine that mixes and heats the raw chocolate which helps makes their chocolate some of the best I’ve ever tasted, they are now back in the United States and own French Broad Chocolates Lounge in Asherville, North Carolina.
 When in Costa Rica they helped restored an abandoned cacao farm, as well as helped a friend build a fermentary.
 By helping their local friends, they now have the connections to directly buy small batches for always fresh and perfectly grown beans.
 This allows French Broad Chocolates to be miles ahead of any other chocolatiers as far as quality and freshness goes.

 French Broad Chocolates are one of a handful of chocolatiers in the world to be bean-to-bar-to-truffle.